-Parents need to know that although this sequel to Batman Begins is an excellent movie, it's also much darker and more violent than the first one.
+Parents need to know that although The Dark Knight is an excellent movie, this sequel to Batman Begins is also much darker and more violent than the first one.
 Remember: Not all Batmen are created equal.
 Even though this movie is about a comic-book character, neither it nor its flawed hero and villain are aimed at younger kids or appropriate for them.
 The film is loaded with intense action, from bombs and bullets to martial-arts fighting and hand-to-hand combat.
 In addition to the hard-hitting action, expect some drinking and a bit of sexuality.
 And The Joker's nightmarish appearance has the potential to frighten viewers of all ages.
 Much of the movie's buzz surrounds actor Heath Ledger's excellent work in that villainous role -- his final completed part before his January 2008 death from an accidental drug overdose.

 What's the story?

 Following 2005's Batman Begins, THE DARK KNIGHT continues the adventures of billionaire Bruce Wayne (Christian Bale), who poses as a playboy in public -- and in private takes to the streets as costumed vigilante Batman, working to clean up the beleaguered city of Gotham.
 This time around, Batman has allies, including up-and-coming district attorney Harvey Dent (Aaron Eckhart), whose own crusade to stop Gotham's gangs and organized crime families is almost as effective as Batman's -- and, more importantly, carried out within the letter of the law.
 Weary and battered, Wayne is eager to help Dent so that he can retire Batman's shadowy efforts, but the arrival of a new player, the giddy and grim anarchist known as The Joker (Heath Ledger) tosses a very wild card into the game.